Canola and vegetable oil may seem interchangeable, but they actually have different qualities when it comes to nutrition and best use.

-When you choose good-quality extra-virgin olive oil, the flavor will be excellent, making it a great choice for salad dressings.
+When you choose good-quality extra-virgin olive oil, the flavor is excellent, making it a great choice for salad dressings.

 It’s a good idea to increase your intake of other foods that include a higher ratio of omega-3 to omega-6 fats in your diet to compensate.

 With a more balanced ratio of monounsaturated and polyunsaturated fats, sesame oil is best used when heated only very lightly or not at all.
 You can also use it in salads and no-cook dishes to preserve the nutrients.

-As you can see, when trying to choose a healthy oil, one of the best things you can do is to enjoy a variety of oils that are higher in monounsaturated and polyunsaturated fats, and lower in saturated fats.
+As you can see, when trying to choose a healthy oil, one of the best things you can do is to enjoy a variety of oils that are higher in monounsaturated and polyunsaturated fats and lower in saturated fats.

-The more variety you have in your diet with the types of fats you consume, the more nutrients you will get.
+The more variety you have in your diet with the types of fats you consume, the more nutrients you get.

-Sagan Morrow is a freelance writer and editor, as well as a professional lifestyle blogger at SaganMorrow.com.
+Sagan Morrow is a freelance writer and editor as well as a professional lifestyle blogger at SaganMorrow.com.
 She has a background as a certified holistic nutritionist.